Massimiliano Mirra

 Something is off.
 Why is my code is speaking in this strange “UI binary code” instead of terms close to the domain?
 I thought that was the whole point of using a high-level language?

-Keeping this accidental[1], logic-obfuscating complexity to a minimum, is a neverending effort.
+Keeping this accidental[1] logic-obfuscating complexity to a minimum, is a neverending effort.
 Two techniques that helped me are type states and IO objects.
 Neither requires a library and both are easy to pick up.
-I’ve touched upon IO objects before and will write about the React angle soon; in this note I’ll talk about type states.
+I’ve touched upon IO objects before and will write about the React angle soon (update: part #2 is up); in this note I’ll talk about type states.

 Magic Code Login component demo